Hand-Picked Daily GUN DEALS

 Pros

-• Class leading power
+• Class-leading power

 • Surprisingly lightweight

-• Fits close to weapon
+• Fits close to the handguard

 • Fantastic switch design